 2. Yarrow for Colds and Fever

 Its ability to regulate blood flow coupled with its diaphoretic action leads herbalist Matthew Wood to call yarrow a “master of fever” due to its ability to move blood toward the skin or the core of the body as needed, thus regulating heat (Wood, 2009).
-In this way yarrow can be either warming or cooling and is a prime example of an herb with dual energetics that, at first glance, might seem contradictory.
-As a diaphoretic, yarrow stimulates circulation toward the periphery of the body, opens pores, and stimulates sweating to allow cooling—a hot tea is ideal for this.
+In this way, yarrow can be either warming or cooling and is a prime example of an herb with dual energetics that, at first glance, might seem contradictory.
+As a diaphoretic, yarrow stimulates circulation toward the periphery of the body, opens pores, and stimulates sweating to allow cooling—hot tea is ideal for this.
 Additionally, yarrow’s volatile oils help promote the healthy flow and elimination of mucus (anti-catarrhal), especially from the sinuses, and its anti-inflammatory and astringent nature soothes sinus tissue by reducing swelling.